 27.2 Where the relevant body or, where it is the employer in the case of an unattached teacher, the authority, is making one or more such payments, or providing such financial assistance, support or benefits in one or more cases, the relevant body or authority must conduct a regular formal review of all such awards.
 The relevant body or authority should make clear at the outset the expected duration of any such incentives and benefits, and the review date after which they may be withdrawn.

 27.3 Headteachers, deputy headteachers and assistant headteachers may not be awarded payments under paragraphs 27.1 to 27.2 other than as reimbursement of reasonably incurred housing or relocation costs.
 All other recruitment and retention considerations in relation to a headteacher, deputy headteacher or assistant headteacher – including non-monetary benefits – must be taken into account when determining the pay range.
 Where the relevant body pays a recruitment or retention incentive or benefit awarded to a headteacher, deputy headteacher or assistant headteacher under a previous Document, subject to review, it may continue to make that payment at its existing value until such time as the respective pay range is determined under this Document.

+28 Payment of non-consolidated recognition awards

+28.1 From 1 September 2026, relevant bodies may make modest non-consolidated awards to teachers to recognise exceptional contribution or achievement.

+28.2 Any reward should be for genuine additional contribution but should not be used as a replacement for pay progression or for TLRs, and relevant bodies should ensure there are clear, published, criteria with robust oversight by the governing body.

-Salary sacrifice arrangements
+29 Salary sacrifice arrangements